Intel Z790 Motherboards with PCIe Gen5 M.2 Support

 Price Check | Newegg | Newegg | Amazon Newegg | Amazon Newegg Amazon UK | Amazon Newegg |

-As their names imply, the Maximus boards are pretty much maxed out as far as connectivity goes.
-They come with two full-length PCIe 5.0 slots (running at x8/x8 if both are used) and also expand the M.2 storage options via a bundled add-in card and/or DIMM-to-M.2 module.
-Nevertheless, due to the chipset limitations, there’s just one PCIe Gen5 M.2 slot.
+As their names imply, the Maximus boards are rather maxed out as far as connectivity goes.
+They come with two full-length PCIe 5.0 slots (running at x8/x8 if both are used).
+In other words, all PCIe 5.0 bandwidth is on full-length expansion slots, so Asus instead expands the M.2 storage options via a bundled add-in card and/or DIMM-to-M.2 module.
+Nevertheless, due to the chipset limitations, there’s just one PCIe Gen5 M.2 slot regardless of the solution used.

-The popular RoG Strix lineup also tends to be full-featured, but only the Z790-E and the mITX model Z790-I have the option to add a Gen5 SSD.
-Unfortunately, the Z790-F and Z790-A are lacking in that department and the same goes for all TUF- and Prime-series boards (and the single ProArt) released so far.
+The popular RoG Strix lineup also tends to be full-featured, but only the Z790-E and the mITX model Z790-I have the option to add a Gen5 SSD (via onboard slots in this case).
+Unfortunately, the Z790-F and Z790-A are lacking in that department and the same goes for all TUF- and Prime-series boards (and the single ProArt).

 MSI Z790 Boards with Gen5 M.2

-Notably, the ultra-premium E-ATX Z790 Godlike is equipped with no less than seven M.2 slots, but only one of them offers four lanes of Gen5 greatness.
+Like Gigabyte and Asus, MSI reserves PCIe 5.0 SSD support mainly for the enthusiast models.
+The ultra-premium E-ATX Z790 Godlike, for example, is equipped with no less than seven M.2 slots, but only one of them offers four lanes of Gen5 greatness.
+MSI’s Z790 Carbon board gets a full set of storage options as well, but also a premium price for this generation.

 ASRock Z790 Boards with Gen5 M.2